xdrpp/xdrpp/doc/xdrc.1.md

 `xdrc` translates an XDR `quadruple` to C++ type called `quadruple`, but most compilers do not have such a type.
 Moreover, libxdrpp does nothing to support such a type.

+IEEE 754 floating point allows for many different NaN (not a number) values.
+During serialization, xdrpp simply passes the bytes of a floating point value through as-is (byteswapping on little-endian machines).
+Different C++ compilers and libraries could conceivably produce different NaN values from the same code.
+Hence, in the presence of floating point, the serialization output of seemingly deterministic code may depend on the compiler.